Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 - `ADMIN` - A more senior SFTT volunteer, might be in charge of a neighborhood or someone that works for SFTT.
 They are able to mark blocks for QA, change normal or admin user privilege levels and other activities that require elevated privileges.
 - `SUPER_ADMIN` - A super user with elevated privileges such as being able to import data into the database.

+### Site Owner

+The site owner enum is all of the possible groups that a site can be owned by.
+This is stored in the sites table as the owner field.
+The possible options are:

+- `ROW` - A Right of Way (Street) site.
+It is planted, owned, and maintained by the city of Boston.
+- `Park` - A Park site.
+It is planted, owned, and maintained by the city of Boston.
+- `State` - A site owned by the state (usually on MBTA or DCR land).
+- `Federal` - A site owned by the federal government.
+- `Private` - A site owned by a private company or resident.

 ### Team Role

 The team role enum is all the possible states a use can be in in relation to a team.
 This is stored in the users_teams table on the backend as the team_role field.
 The possible options are: